yungyuc/ynote/nsd/01engineering/engineering.rst

 Add a Custom Option
 +++++++++++++++++++

-Cmake allows to add any custom option that is consumed from the command line.
+CMake allows to add any custom option that is consumed from the command line.
 For example, a new ``DEBUG_SYMBOL`` option can be added by the following cmake list code: